Yungkc0/TCP_IM/docs/Protocol.md

 	3.2 To Chat Room

-		When first client logged in, server will create an private key for chat room and send the key to each later client.
+		When first client logged in, server will return a TEA key for chat room and send the key to each later client.
-        If all clients are quit, the key of char room will be delete and wait for next "first client".
+        If all clients are quit, the key of chat room will be delete and wait for next "first client".

-        Server forward IM_SENDL packet to all other online clients without decryption.
+        Server forward an IM_SENDL packet to all online clients without decryption.

 4. HEARTBEAT PACKET

-		Client program will send a IM_HEART packet per second to server, then server return a same packet.
+		Client will send an IM_HEART packet per second to server, then server return a same packet.
         Server and client both set a timer and a variable cnt=0， then make cnt plus 1 per second.
 When recieve a heartbeat packet, set cnt equal to 0.
         If cnt is 5, program will be consider that the other side was broken.

 5. ENCRYPT

 		All data will be encrypted with TEA except temporary key in Logon Process.
-        At first, user input password and name for this login from client and send it to server, then server give a temporary random 256 bit key and client encrypt password and name using AES256.
-Server will delete all information of client after recieve IM_QUIT packet.
+        At first, client send password and name for this login, then server give a temporary random 256 bit key and client encrypt password and name using AES256 by the key.

-        For IM_SENDP packet, client will make a random number and make a 128 bit private key using the number and password by this: key = md5( strcat(rand, md5(password)))
+        For IM_SENDP packet, client make a random number and make a 128 bit TEA key using the number and password by this: key = md5( strcat(rand, md5(password)))
         Then save the number in rand field of packet.
 When recieve an IM_SENDP packet, server will decrypt it with password and rand, then encrypt it again with toID's passowrd and rand.